-The Student Code defines a mitigating factor as “a circumstance that may be taken into consideration to reduce a sanction.”
-Common examples of mitigating factors include: accident, provocation by others, self-defense, remorse, sincere insight into the nature of the harm caused and a willingness to reduce or heal the effect of that harm.
+The Code defines a mitigating factor as “a circumstance that may be taken into consideration to reduce a sanction.”
+Common examples of mitigating factors include accident, provocation by others, self-defense, remorse, sincere insight into the nature of the harm caused and a willingness to reduce or heal the effect of that harm.
 A mitigating factor does not constitute a justification or excuse for misconduct.

 A mitigating factor that may be considered in the sanctioning of conduct cases is the level of involvement of a student.
-It is the desire of UNH that, upon graduation, all of our students will have the strength of character to challenge their peers or find appropriate staff when they see violations of the code of conduct.
+It is the desire of UNH that, upon graduation, all of our students will have the strength of character to challenge their peers or find appropriate staff when they see violations of the Student Code.
 We recognize, however, that our students are in different developmental spaces and challenging their peers may be difficult.
 If a student chooses to remain in their room or apartment and is aware that a conduct violation is occurring, but actively seeks to avoid the violation or find appropriate staff, sanctioning may be mitigated.
-This means a student may not be charged or sanctioned, but if they are, it may be to a lesser degree.
+This means a student may be charged or sanctioned, but if they are, it may be to a lesser degree.

 Sometimes students are confused about what Community Standards will consider as a mitigating factor.
 That confusion most commonly arises when it comes to the individual student’s character.
-Many students believe that if they present evidence of their good character, there sanction should be reduced.
+Many students believe that if they present evidence of their good character, their sanction should be reduced.
 That is not the case.
 Character is not considered in conduct cases.
 We want to believe that all UNH students have good character.
 We are incredibly proud that many of our students choose to volunteer their time for worthy causes, participate actively in their halls, and are “A” students.
-To be fundamentally fair to all UNH students, we focus on a behavior (misconduct) and we understand a single choice in a student’s life does not define who they are nor their character.
+To be fundamentally fair to all UNH students, we focus on behavior (misconduct) and we understand a single choice in a student’s life does not define who they are nor their character.

 Students also mistakenly consider honesty and cooperation as mitigating factors.
 They are not.
 The University expects that all students will be honest and cooperative with hall staff, University officials, and police.
 When honesty and cooperation are missing, it may very well be considered as an aggravating factor in a case.